 To determine the effects on body fat distribution, weight and lipid profile of consuming either a high monounsaturated fat diet (HIMO) or a very-low-fat diet (VLF) in non-diabetic women.

-Women with body mass index (BMI) higher than 27kg/m2 without diabetes (fasted glucose lower than 7.0mmol per l).
+Women with body mass index (BMI) higher than 27kg/m2 without diabetes (fasting glucose lower than 7.0mmol per L).

 - Presence of liver or renal disease

 - Taking medications likely to affect lipid metabolism

 - Consumption of more than 40g ethanol per day.

 Dietary Intake/Dietary Assessment Methodology

 Subjects completed three-day food records every two weeks.

 - Women were matched by BMI and age, blocked into two groups and randomly assigned to one of 26,000kJ diets

 - The high monounsaturated diet (HIMO) consisted of 35% energy from fat, 20% energy from monounsaturated fat, 6% energy from saturated fat and 21% energy from protein